Chart Color Schemes

 Yeppoon lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Yeppoon's population was approximately 22,502 as of November 2025.
-This figure reflects an increase of 2,258 people since the 2021 Census, which reported a population of 20,244.
-The change is inferred from the estimated resident population of 22,120 in June 2024 and an additional 540 validated new addresses since the Census date.
+Yeppoon's population is approximately 22,502 as of November 2025.
+This figure represents an increase of 2,258 people since the 2021 Census, which recorded a population of 20,244.
+The growth was inferred from the estimated resident population of 22,120 in June 2024 and an additional 540 validated new addresses after the Census date.
 This results in a density ratio of 286 persons per square kilometer.
-Yeppoon's growth of 11.2% since the 2021 census exceeded the SA4 region (6.6%) and the SA3 area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 75.2% of overall population gains during recent periods.
+Yeppoon's 11.2% growth since the 2021 census exceeded both the SA4 region (6.6%) and the SA3 area, indicating significant population growth in the region.
+Interstate migration contributed approximately 75.2% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-By 2041, a significant population increase is forecast in the top quartile of Australia's non-metropolitan areas, with Yeppoon expected to increase by 7,567 persons, recording a gain of 31.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, using a base year of 2022 for each age cohort.
+Demographic trends forecast a significant population increase in the top quartile of Australia's non-metropolitan areas by 2041, with Yeppoon expected to gain an additional 7,567 persons, reflecting a total increase of 31.9% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population